facelessuser/wcmatch/docs/src/markdown/glob.md

 def globfilter(filenames, patterns, *, flags=0):
 ```

-`globfilter` takes a list of file paths, a pattern (or list of patterns) and flags.
+`globfilter` takes a list of file paths, a pattern (or list of patterns), and flags.
 It returns a list of all files paths that matched the pattern(s).
 The same logic used for [`globmatch`](#globglobmatch) is used for `globfilter`, albeit more efficient for processing multiple files.

 ```pycon3
 >>> from wcmatch import glob